Diverse Demonstrations Improve In-context Compositional Generalization: Diverse Demonstrations Selection

 \subsection{Coverage-based Selection}

-\newcite{Bogin2022UnobservedLS} have recently shown, in the context of finetuning semantic parsers, that models fail to generalize to programs with local structures that were not observed at training time, where local structures of a program are defined to be a set of its sub-trees.
+\newcite{bogin-etal-2022-unobserved} have recently shown, in the context of finetuning semantic parsers, that models fail to generalize to programs with local structures that were not observed at training time, where local structures of a program are defined to be a set of its sub-trees.
 Inspired by this observation, we propose \textbf{Cover-LS}, an algorithm that given the test utterance $x_{ \text{test}}$, attempts to choose examples that collectively cover as many local structures as possible from the set $\mathcal{S}_{{y}_{ \text{test}}}$ of local structures of the program $y_{ \text{test}}$.
 Since we have no access to $y_{ \text{test}}$ at test time, we predict what local structures are likely using an auxiliary model, assuming that predicting local structures is \emph{easier} than predicting the entire program.
 Then, we iteratively select examples that cover the predicted local structures.

-\tightparagraph{Local structures definition} We follow the definition of \newcite{Bogin2022UnobservedLS}, and given a program $y$, convert it to its abstract syntax tree, where each tree node is a program symbol and parent-child edges connect functions to their arguments.
+\tightparagraph{Local structures definition} We follow the definition of \newcite{bogin-etal-2022-unobserved}, and given a program $y$, convert it to its abstract syntax tree, where each tree node is a program symbol and parent-child edges connect functions to their arguments.
 In addition, we add ``sibling'' edges between consecutive arguments.
-The local structures, $\mathcal{S}_{{y}_{ \text{test}}}$, are a subset of all of the connected sub-graphs in the abstract syntax tree, and we provide full details of this subset along with examples in App.~\ref{app:local_structures}.
-Fig.~\ref{fig:overview} also provides examples for local structures (e.g., \texttt{state$\rightarrow$next\_to\_2} and \texttt{most$\rightarrow$state$\rightarrow$loc\_1}).
-Unlike \newcite{Bogin2022UnobservedLS}, we consider local structures with any number of nodes.
-In addition, we anonymize programs by replacing values such as strings and numbers with constants (\texttt{string} and \texttt{number}), since the value itself is not relevant for program coverage.
+The local structures, $\mathcal{S}_{{y}_{ \text{test}}}$, are a subset of all of the connected sub-graphs in the abstract syntax tree (e.g., \texttt{state$\rightarrow$next\_to\_2} and \texttt{most$\rightarrow$state$\rightarrow$loc\_1} in Fig.~\ref{fig:overview}, see more examples in Tab.~\ref{tab:ls_examples}), as defined in App.~\ref{app:local_structures}.
+Unlike \newcite{bogin-etal-2022-unobserved}, we consider local structures with any number of nodes.
+In addition, we anonymize programs by replacing values such as strings and numbers with constants (\texttt{string} and \texttt{number}), since such values are usually not relevant for program coverage.

 \tightparagraph{Predicting local structures} As mentioned, we assume predicting local structures is easier than predicting an entire program.
 Thus, we train an auxiliary model by finetuning T5 \citep{Raffel2020ExploringTL} on the training set in the standard manner, training it to output anonymized programs given input utterances with no demonstrations.
 Then, for each test utterance, $x_{ \text{test}}$, we use beam search to output $B$ candidate programs $\{\tilde{y}_b\}_{b=1}^B$ and define the set of local structures as $\mathcal{S}_{\tilde{y}_{ \text{test}}}=\bigcup_{b=1}^B \mathcal{S}_{\tilde{y}_b}$.